carlonicolo/introsde-2015-assignment-1/README.md

 ![model and dao folder](http://www.carlonicolo.com/IntroSDE/Assignment1/peopleJSON.png)

-The program generates 3 persons as requested and creates a file people.json where are stored all the information of the person created:
+The program generates 3 persons as requested and creates a file people.json where are stored all the information of the persons created:

 ```java
 package peoplestore;